 The physical size and weight of your vaping device is an important factor when choosing what it is you want to use, especially if you are making the transition away from smoking.
-For instance, a lot of smokers would find it difficult to switch from smoking cigarettes to vaping with a large vaping device such as the Smok Alien.
-Its sheer size and relative technical complexity would simply not be helpful to your average smoker.
+For instance, a lot of smokers would find it difficult to switch from smoking cigarettes to vaping with a large vaping device such as the Smok Rigel, which is a relatively standard sized vape mod but twice as heavy as your average iPhone.
+It’s sheer size and relative technical complexity would simply be unhelpful to your average smoker.
 This type of device is really aimed at the “specialist” who for whatever reason wants to produce a lot of vapour and enjoys vaping as a hobby rather than only as a means to quit smoking.

 Vape Device Size Charts

 When e-cigarettes first arrived the vast majority were not fit for purpose.
 They were very cheaply made and did not last more than a week and certainly did not give a consistent nicotine hit.
 One of the main issues was battery technology.
 Batteries then were just not good enough because of their very small size required to match the size of a cigarette.
 As a result many would-be vapers switched back to smoking.

 However, some manufacturers started making vape devices that did not look or feel like a cigarette but they had a large battery which was sufficient to vaporize e-liquid effectively.
 For example, the box mod or vape mod market was created.
 Indeed, the early mods were capable of delivering a consistent nicotine hit, BUT did not feel like a cigarette.